Honatas/multi-select-webcomponent/README.md

 **selectallbuttonspan**       | "Select All" button's inner span          |
 **selectallbuttontitle**      | "Select All" button's title               |

 With exception of **clearbuttontitle** and **selectallbuttontitle**, all other attributes values are transcribed to the **class** attribute of their targets.
-This means if you want to add classes to every item that shows when you click the component, add the attribute **multiselect-item** to your tag and populate it with css classes of your own or from whichever lib you are using.
+This means if you want to add classes to every item that shows when you click the component, add the attribute **item** to your tag and populate it with css classes of your own or from whichever lib you are using.
 You can see a fully styled example using [Bootstrap](https://getbootstrap.com/) on the Live Demo.
 TODO.